yiisoft/docs/guide/en/start/workflow.md

 accessed via the URL `http://localhost:8080/`.
 This section will introduce the application's built-in functionality, how the code is organized, and how the application handles requests in general.

-> Info: For simplicity, throughout this "Getting Started" tutorial, it's assumed that you have set `app/public` as the document root of your Web server, and configured the URL for accessing your application to be `http://localhost:8080/` or something similar.
+> Info: For simplicity, throughout this "Getting Started" tutorial we use "serve" command.
+It should not be used
-  For your needs, please adjust the URLs in our descriptions accordingly.
+> to serve the project in production.
+When setting up a real server, use `app/public` as the document root.

 Note that unlike the framework itself, after you install a project template, it is all yours.
 You're free to add or delete code and overall modify it as you need.